Zita Hanrot: Personal life

 Her brother, Idrissa Hanrot, is also an actor, starring notably in the 2016 film Five.
 In April 2022, Hanrot revealed on her personal Instagram account that she was expecting her first child.

 In an interview with Chanel, she said that she enjoys reading and cited works by French philosopher and psychoanalyst, Anne Dufourmantelle, as some of her favourite books.
 In that same interview, she revealed that her father's garden in Marseille is one of her favourite places to read and expressed that she would like to play Haruki Murakami's character, "Aomame", from his 1Q84 trilogy or "Nora" from Henrik Ibsen's 1879 play, A Doll's House.
 Hanrot previously studied Ibsen while attending drama school in Paris during her early 20s.
-She cites Edward Scrissorhands as a film that frightened her as a child and her favourite director is Danish filmmaker, Lars von Trier.
+She cites Edward Scissorhands as a film that frightened her as a child and her favourite director is Danish filmmaker, Lars von Trier.

-She is fluent in English.
+Hanrot is fluent in English.
 She lived in Marseille until she was 20 and resides in Paris as of 2024.